 Knowing your marginal tax rate is important for tax planning on things to do on the margin — making Traditional vs. Roth contributions, realizing capital gains, Roth conversions, etc. — but having an unusually high marginal tax rate doesn’t mean you’re paying high taxes.
 You’re not being penalized.
 You’re actually rewarded with paying lower taxes.

 If you see people trying to rile you up by pointing to an unusually high marginal tax rate, they’re either misinformed or trying to mislead.
 What matters to your bottom line is the total amount of taxes you pay in dollars.
-You live on total after-tax dollars, not on marginal tax rates.
-An unusually high marginal tax rate coupled with low total taxes in dollars sure beats the other way around.
+We spend total after-tax dollars, not marginal tax rates.
+An unusually high marginal tax rate coupled with low total taxes in dollars sure beats a low marginal tax rate coupled with high total taxes in dollars.

 If you find yourself with an unusually high marginal tax rate, don’t dread it.
 Celebrate.
 It means you’re paying lower taxes than other people with the same income.
 It also gives you bigger incentives to lower your taxable income and lower your taxes even further.
 You get much higher tax savings from your pre-tax contributions.
 Doing less work for a better work-life balance costs you less in after-tax income.
 It’s a great position to be in.